The Sulkan

 Ideals and Instincts

-• Sulkan culture, along with much of Kuuandra itself, heavily values strength and experience.
-Size is a major factor in the vision of the ideal sulkan.
-Larger individuals are typically considered better fighters, hunters, and even leaders.
+• Sulkan culture heavily values strength and experience.
+Size is a major factor in respect, with larger individuals seen as better fighters, hunters, and leaders.
 The most respected members of any group are the largest, oldest, and most heavily scarred.

-• Fighting is considered a fair way to judge right or wrong, even for petty disputes.
-Fortunately, most battles are highly ritualistic and rarely end in severe injury or death.
+• Fighting if considered a fair way to judge right or wrong, even for petty disputes.
+Fortunately, Fortunately, most battles are small and rarely end in severe injury or death.
 All it will cost the loser is their ego.

-• However, Sulkan are highly protective of their loved ones and their community.
-The large majority of intraspecific deaths occur over territory and prey disputes.
-To care for your family, friends, and home is to be willing to kill or to die for them.
+• Sulkan are highly protective of their home and community.
+The large majority of intraspecific deaths occur over escalated territory and prey disputes.

 • The sharing or gifting of food is seen as either a very intimate or a very condescending act.
 Normally, food is only ever shared with kinships, close friends, or any other sulkan who aided in the hunt.
-The major exception to this is the feeding of juveniles, the elderly, and disabled individuals.
+The major exception to this is the feeding of juveniles and disabled individuals.

-• To offer food to a sulkan who you are not familiar with is to imply that they are weak in the way a juvenile is weak.
-While some may be desperate enough to accept it, most sulkan will see this as a major blow to their ego (Even if they genuinely need it).
+• To offer food to an unfamiliar sulkan is to imply they are weak.
+This is majorly disrespectful and most sulkan will find this to be a major blow to one's ego, even if genuinely needed.
 Most will spurn the gift at best and react violently at worst.

 • Customs and Traditions

-• There is a very loose concept of personal space among the sulkan.
-A common greeting (even with strangers) is to circle around and rub against each other, originally stemming from a method of removing parasites.
-To deny the touch of another sulkan is a massive social faux pas, and is only ever reserved for one's most hated enemy.
+• Sulkan have a very loose concept of personal space.
+A common greeting, even between strangers, is to swim against each other, originally stemming from a method of removing parasites.
+To deny the touch of another sulkan is a massive social faux pas, and is only ever reserved for one's most despised enemies.

 • Trivia